darrenjw/fp-ssc-course/Scala/md/Example.md

 ### A standalone application

 We can package the code above into a standalone Scala application, and this is available in the file [ML-GA.scala](../src/main/scala/ML-GA.scala).
 We can compile and run this application by typing `sbt run` from the Scala directory.
+Note that you must run `sbt` from the directory containing the [build.sbt](../build.sbt) file, not from the subdirectory containing the actual source code files.
 Make sure that you can run the application before proceding to the exercises.

 ### Hands-on exercise